When looking at building a new website, there are really basic 3 types of content management systems (CMS) that you can choose from.

 Builder Based Sites

 A builder-based website is built on a platform like Wix, Squarespace, Weebly, etc. These sites are built on platforms that do all of the coding side of things for you.
+These are content management systems in their purest form.
 You actually can’t even touch the backend code of these websites.
 These sites require the least amount of technical knowledge to build because they’re designed so that pretty much anyone can go in and put together a website.

-There are a lot of good things about these sites but there is one really major drawback and that’s performance.
+There are a lot of good things about this type of CMS but there is one really major drawback and that’s performance.
 Because these platforms are designed so that anyone can go in and create a site there needs to be code that facilitates a website for Jenny’s beauty salon, Bob’s Tire Shop, and Sarah’s Bakery.

 The real problem with these drawbacks is poor search engine rankings.
 There are so many websites out there now that check all of the basic boxes for ranking well on Google that the algorithms are looking for other differentiators.

 The most important of these differentiators is user experience.
 If Google thinks you’re providing a good user experience you’re much more likely to get good rankings.
 A major measure of user experience is how long it takes a website to load.
 A website with poor performance will load more slowly and in Google’s eyes provide a poor user experience.
-So sites built on these website builders are much less likely to rank well for target search terms than CMS based or full custom sites.
+So sites built on these types of builder based CMS are much less likely to rank well for target search terms than traditional CMS or full custom sites.

-The main advantages of builder based sites are:
+The main advantages of builder based CMS sites are:

 They’re easy to set up